microsoft/AdaptiveCards/source/nodejs/README.md

 * `adaptivecards-designer` - The drag-drop designer component
 * `adaptivecards-designer-app` - The designer app that consumes the designer component
 * `adaptivecards-site` - The generated website that is currently hosted at adaptivecards.io
-* `adaptivecards-visualzier` - The classic card Visualizer
+* `adaptivecards-visualizer` - The classic card Visualizer

 ## Bootstrap the repo